 This project aims to build knowledge informing grower and advisor decisions relative to current seasonal events.
-A priority is supporting and engaging with growers inexperienced with frost and underprepared to manage effects on their profitability.
+A priority is supporting and engaging with growers inexperienced with frost and underprepared to manage the effects on their profitability.

 A GRDC invested project, GGA will collaborate with grower groups, DPIRD and consultants to extend outcomes of previous frost R&D investments plus further develop knowledge around decisions relative to current seasonal events.